celo-org/docs/blog/15-02-2023-how-to-tokenize-physical-assets-on-celo/how-to-tokenize-physical-assets-on-celo.md

 ---
-title: How to Tokenize a Physical Asset on Celo
+title: How to Tokenize Physical Assets on Celo
 description: Understand how to start the tokenization on Celo
 authors:
 - name: Ewerton Lopes